THUDM/SelfKG/README.md

 "XXX file not found"
 </summary>
 <br/>
-Please make sure you've downloaded all the dataset according to README.md
+Please make sure you've downloaded all the dataset according to README.
 </details>

 to be continued ...